Published July 6, 2016

 Husam A. Ghanim, PhD, is a research associate professor in the Division of Endocrinology, Diabetes and Metabolism.

-He received his PhD in biochemistry in 2004 through UB’s alliance with Roswell Park Cancer Institute.
+He received his PhD in biochemistry in 2004 through UB’s alliance with Roswell Park Comprehensive Cancer Center.

 Kathleen T. Grimm, MD, is a clinical assistant professor who specializes in palliative medicine.